 Is a Heat Recovery System suitable for old or new homes?

 Both.
 Certainly new homes should focus on a Heat Recovery Ventilation system since modern homes are more airtight and don’t have the small gaps around windows and doors typical of older houses that positive pressure systems rely on.

 Heat Recovery Systems are also suitable for old homes.
 Typically older homes are less well insulated and so every effort to minimise heat loss should be taken.
 A positive pressure system pushes the damp but heated air outside as it brings in fresh dry air.

 0 customer reviews

-Get free no-pressure advice and quotes.
+Our advice and quotes on ventilation are free with no-obligation.
 What have you got to lose other than condensation?
-Contact us today.